 Feeding Your Pothos

-For lower quality potting soil or signs of nutrient deficiencies, fertilize.
-Use a liquid general purpose houseplant fertilizer diluted to half-strength once a month during spring and summer.
+For lower-quality potting soil or signs of nutrient deficiencies, fertilize.
+Use a liquid general-purpose houseplant fertilizer diluted to half-strength monthly during spring and summer.

 Keep an eye out for leaf burn caused by too much salt in the soil, often caused by over-fertilizing.

-Jade Pothos aren’t too particular when it comes to soil and will thrive in well-draining potting soil.
+Jade Pothos aren’t too particular regarding soil and will thrive in well-draining potting soil.
 Soggy soil will lead to root rot.

 When it’s time to repot your Pothos, choose a pot that’s one or two sizes larger than its current one.
 Spring and summer are generally the best times of year to repot.